grantmacken/nginx-exist/README.md

 ##Testing 1, 2, 3

-The install is run on [Travis](https://travis-ci.org/grantmacken/nginx-exist) [![status](https://travis-ci.org/grantmacken/nginx-exist.svg)]( https://travis-ci.org/grantmacken/nginx-exist )
+The install is run on [Travis-ci](https://travis-ci.org/grantmacken/nginx-exist) [![status](https://travis-ci.org/grantmacken/nginx-exist.svg)]( https://travis-ci.org/grantmacken/nginx-exist )

 Tests are in the t directory.
-Tests are invoked using prove, use tap output.
+Tests are invoked using `prove -v` and use tap output.
 Test are written in bash using test-more-bash.

 Setting up eXist.
 -----------------

 WARNING!
-back up your existing eXist deployment first.
+Backup your existing eXist deployment first.
 The process is automated, it will wipe out your  `/usr/local/eXist` folder or whatever is nominated in the config file.